Confronting Grand Challenges in Environmental Fluid Mechanics: Stratified flow

 \subsection{Introduction}

 Flows in the environment are typically characterised by spatial and temporal variations in the fluid density, due for example to variations in temperature or composition, associated with salinity, particle concentration, or other stratifying agent.
-Under appropriate averaging (denoted by an overline), the atmosphere, the world's oceans and lakes are all statically stably stratified, with the ``background'' or mean density $\overline{\rho}$ decreasing upwards.
-Such background density variations lead naturally to a definition of the ``buoyancy frequency''~$N$, where $ N^2 {\equiv} -({g}/{\overline{\rho}})({\partial \overline{\rho}}/{\partial z})$, and $g$ is the acceleration due to gravity.
+Under appropriate averaging (denoted by an overline), much of the atmosphere, the world's oceans and lakes are statically stably stratified, with the ``background'' or mean density $\overline{\rho}$ decreasing upwards, although there are also situations where this stable stratification is eroded (e.g. in the upper ``mixed'' layer of the ocean) or even inverted to become statically unstable, such as in a ``convective'' atmospheric boundary layer.
+Such typical statically stable background density variations lead naturally to a definition of the ``buoyancy frequency''~$N$, where $ N^2 {\equiv} -({g}/{\overline{\rho}})({\partial \overline{\rho}}/{\partial z})$, and $g$ is the acceleration due to gravity.
 This buoyancy frequency is the frequency of oscillation for a fluid parcel displaced vertically within the background density profile, and bounds above the possible frequencies of ``internal gravity waves'' which are ubiquitous in the environment.
-Developing an understanding of the mechanisms by which such waves are generated, propagate, and ``break'' (thus nonlocally transferring momentum and energy) is an active area of research~\cite{sarkar:2017}.
-In the context of ``environmental'' (as opposed to ``geophysical'') fluid dynamics, it is conventional to consider stratified flows in general (and internal waves in particular) which are largely unaffected by the earth's rotation, typically satisfied at midlatitudes by flows with characteristic speeds of centimetres to metres per second, and length scales of the order of kilometres or below.
+Developing an understanding of the mechanisms by which such waves are generated, propagate, and ``break'' (thus nonlocally transferring momentum and energy and creating turbulence) is an active area of research~\cite{sarkar:2017}.

-Even when the effect of rotation can be discounted, {\it in situ} observation and idealized modelling of such stratified flows is extremely challenging, not only because of the vast range of scales that are observed but also due to the generic appearance of spatio-temporally intermittent turbulence.
-Understanding such flows is nevertheless key to improving the predictive capability of larger scale models of the global climate system, as the dynamical effects of turbulence (and the ensuing, and inevitable, mixing of fluid) in such density-stratified flows play a central, and indeed arguably controlling, role in the transport of heat, pollutants and other scalars within the earth's oceans and atmosphere.
-The ``grand challenge'' to the research community is thus to improve parameterization in larger scale models of stratified turbulence, particularly the associated mixing and transport effects.
+Of course, the effects of rotation are central to understanding the dynamics of the (generically) stratified fluid flows on earth.
+It is still very important to understand the behaviour of ``environmental'' flows, where the effects of rotation are assumed to be (largely) insignificant, not least because of the complex ways on which such relatively small-scale and fast flows can feed back on and nonlinearly affect larger scale flows for which rotational effects may not plausibly be ignored.